Moscow Metro: Operations

-On the Moscow Monorail, Intamin P30 trains are used, consisting of six short cars.
-On the Moscow Central Circle, which is a route on the conventional railway line, ES2G Lastochka trains are used, consisting of five cars.

 Network

 Lines

-Each line is identified by a name, an alphanumeric index (usually consisting of just a number) and a colour.
-The colour assigned to each line for display on maps and signs is its colloquial identifier, except for the nondescript greens and blues assigned to the Kakhovskaya, the Zamoskvoretskaya, the Lyublinsko-Dmitrovskaya, and Butovskaya lines (route 11, 2, 10, and 12).
-The upcoming station is announced by a male voice on inbound trains to the city center (on the Circle line, the clockwise trains) and by a female voice on outbound trains (anti-clockwise trains on the Circle line).
+Each line is identified by a name, an alphanumeric index (usually consisting of just a number, and sometimes a letter suffix), and a colour.
+The colour assigned to each line is its colloquial identifier, except for the nondescript greens and blues assigned to the Bolshaya Koltsevaya, the Butovskaya and Troitskaya lines (lines 11, 12, and 16, respectively).
+The upcoming station is announced by a male voice on inbound trains to the city center (on the Circle line and the Bolshaya Koltsevaya Line, the clockwise trains), and by a female voice on outbound trains (anti-clockwise trains on the Circle line and the Bolshaya Koltsevaya Line).

-The metro has a connection to the Moscow Monorail, a 4.7 km, six-station monorail line between Timiryazevskaya and VDNKh which opened in January 2008.
-Prior to the official opening, the monorail had operated in "excursion mode" since 2004.
+The metro used to have a connection to the former Moscow Monorail, a 4.7 km, six-station monorail line between Timiryazevskaya and VDNKh which opened in "excursion mode" (i. e. as a low-frequency service used primarily by tourists) in November 2004 and started providing regular passenger services in January 2008.
+Since 2017 the monorail has been switched into "excursion mode" with less frequent trains, before being shut down on 27 June 2025.

+Note: Line 13 is the former Moscow Monorail that was disestablished in 2025.
+The lines are still numbered as if the line were there.